TracyLeeRose/Aquiplicity2024/README.md

 HOW USERS GET STARTED:
 This is just the C++ code from my visual studios.
 Also for source, you need to install OpenCV from Intel or install.

-If using the MSI install it's all given.
+If just running it via using the MSI install it's all given with support files.
+The file after install will go into program files on your C-drive under "Default Company Name" .
+As you click on it the program may be small and need maximized.
+Remember to hold the control key if you want to "lasso" some pixels.

-All images such as image0.jpg  image1.jpg image2.jpg must go into the working directory of the program.
+All images such as image0.jpg  image1.jpg image2.jpg must go into the working directory of the program should you create your own.
 Image0.jpg is the baseline for the master image.

 ++ when using the MSI install for ALL USERS so it gets permissions needed